 "Or one of these?" the King suggested as he handed Herr Oldendorf a draft of a death warrant for, you guessed it, Herr Oldendorf.

-"I'll do them right away," he agreed, "Hows the clock business?"
+"I'll do them right away," he agreed, “If you put it like that.”

 "Humph!" snorted the King, "Just print the letters."

-Harald was away at university studying theology but spent every spare moment dismantling cuckoo clocks and completely failed to realise he had missed the revolution until he came home for Christmas, to be seized by the peasants and given an ultimatum, "Rule or die!"
+Harald was away at university studying theology and completely failed to realise he had missed the revolution until he came home for Christmas, to be seized by the peasants and given an ultimatum, "Rule or die!"

-"But I want to be a watchmaker!" he protested.
+"But I want to be a theologian!" he protested.

 "Not an option," the head peasant complained, "We ran out of money months ago and have only enough turnips for soup for three weeks !"